-Accommodation Administration Guidelines Color Contrast (Background/Font Color) Before Testing: During Testing: Alternate on-screen background and/or font color is enabled based on need or preference.
+Accommodation Administration Guidelines Color Contrast (Background/Font Color) Before Testing: • Student's accommodations will list "Color Contrast" in Pearson Access.
+During Testing: Alternate on-screen background and/or font color is enabled based on need or preference.
 The student may change the color contrast option or disable this feature by selecting, "Change the background and foreground color" in the user drop-down menu.
-Contrast Settings abc Black on White (Default) abc Black on Cream abc Black on Light Blue abc Black on Light Magenta abc White on Black abc Yellow on Blue Gray on Green Assistive Technology (Non-Screen Reader) Student's accommodations will list "Assistive Technology Non Screen Readers."
+Contrast Settings abc Black on White (Default) abc Black on Cream abc Black on Light Blue abc White on Black abc Yellow on Blue abc Gray on Green Assistive Technology (Non-Screen Reader) Student's accommodations will list "Assistive Technology Non Screen Readers" in Pearson Access.
 Testing: Assistive technology should be tested during an Infrastructure Trial to determine whether the assistive technology will interact with TestNav and can be used successfully during computer-based testing.
 Note that CCRS summative assessments are designed to be Web Content Accessibility Guidelines (WCAG) compliant.
 For information on how to test assistive technology devices and software for use on the CCRS summative assessments with the TestNav 8 platform via an Infrastructure Trial, refer to the Assistive Technology Guidelines available here: Refer to the BIE portal.
 During Testing: Students may use a range of assistive technologies on the CCRS summative assessments, including devices that are compatible with the BIE online testing platform, and those that are used externally on a separate computer.
 Refer to the list of allowable Assistive Technology available here: Refer to the BIE portal.
 After Testing: Test Administrators are responsible for collecting all nonscorable student work created from assistive technology devices.
 Content must be cleared off all devices.
 Paper nonscorable student work must be securely shredded.

-Accommodation Administration Guidelines Screen Reader Version for Mathematics (for a student who is blind or visually impaired) Before Testing: • Student's accommodations will list "Assistive Technology Screen Visual Impairments, Including Blindness.
+Accommodation Administration Guidelines Screen Reader Version for Mathematics (for a student who is blind or visually impaired) Student's accommodations will list "Assistive Technology Screen Readers" in Pearson Access.
+Materials and Equipment: For optimal screen reader usage, BIE recommends using JAWS 17 (note that CCRS summative assessments are designed to be compliant with the Web Content Accessibility Guidelines [WCAG]).
+Tactile graphics booklets are required for test administration.
+Counts for materials are determined prior to the deadline for paper material distribution.
+Any registrations that require materials submitted after the deadline for paper must be ordered via Additional Orders.
+Screen Reader Testing: Screen reader software SHOULD be tested during an Infrastructure Trial.
+These activities will determine whether the assistive technology will interact with TestNav and can be used successfully during computer-based testing.
+Reference the Assistive Technology Guidelines available at the following link: Refer to the BIE portal.
+Test Administrator Training: Test Administrators should review: BIE Assistive Technology Guidelines available at Refer to the BIE portal.
+Appendix L: CCRS Summative Assessments for Students with Visual Impairments, Including Blindness.
 During Testing: A student who is blind or has a visual impairment takes the assessments using his or her preferred screen reader software, pending an Infrastructure Trial.
 A student who uses a screen reader will also need a tactile graphics booklet, which contains only the graphics portion of test questions and visual descriptions of pictures and multimedia, where applicable.
 If the student is not using headphones, the student must be tested in a separate setting.
 Due to technical limitations, the following tools are not available for use with the Screen Reader Version: pointer, notepad, answer eliminator, magnifier, line reader, answer masking, color contrast (background/font color), ruler, protractor, and calculator.
 After Testing: Tactile graphics booklets contain secure item content and should be handled as secure test materials.
 Test Administrators should return tactile graphics to Test Coordinators.
 Test Coordinators must return tactile graphics with the nonscorable materials.